getpopper/popper/docs/sections/cli_features.md

 Restrictions on translation are as follows:

 - Running commands on Docker and Host machine is supported.
-Singularity and podmand are not supported.
+Singularity and Podman are not supported.
 - All steps in a workflow must use either Docker or the host machine.
 The two cannot be combined in a single workflow.
 - Only pre-built Docker images can be used.
 Workflows that specify the directory where the Dockerfile is located in the `uses` attribute cannot be translated.
 - If you specify the `dir` attribute, you must also specify the `runs` attribute.

+### Task

+The `translate` subcommand supports [Task](https://taskfile.dev/).
+The command converts a Popper workflow to a Taskfile.

+Restrictions on translation are as follows:

+- Running commands on Docker and Host machine is supported.
+Singularity and Podman are not supported.
+- Only pre-built Docker images can be used.
+Workflows that specify the directory where the Dockerfile is located in the `uses` attribute cannot be translated.
+- The Popper workflow to translate must not have a step with an ID of `default`

 ## Visualizing workflows